 A. At the heart of all LiveU products is our patented bonding technology and LRT™, or LiveU Reliable Transport.
-LRT delivers unprecedented HD picture quality due to our predictive algorithms that anticipate network behavior for the most stable picture over time.
+LRT Video Transmission Protocol delivers unprecedented HD picture quality due to our predictive algorithms that anticipate network behavior for the most stable picture over time.
 This gives our customers peace of mind that they can reliably stream even in the most challenging areas.
 And our technology continues to evolve while we develop innovative new solutions based on what the market and our customers need.
 We understand where things are heading in our industry and listen to our customers’ needs to stay ahead of the curve with the right solutions…so that all they need to do is simply focus on getting more great live content.

-A. LiveU is the solution of choice for breaking news, live sports, and entertainment news.
+A. LiveU is the solution of choice for broadcasting live sports, breaking news, and entertainment news.
 With the shift from traditional broadcast and cable TV to online and the change in viewing habits (the rise of video watching on mobile devices!), we’re seeing live video adoption rates increase among K-12 and Higher Ed Events, Education and Athletics, Corporate Events, Training and Meetings, Professional Sports, Government and Security, Houses of Worship, Non-Profit and Fundraising, Weddings and Celebrations, Conference and Trade Show Production, and Advertising Agencies.
 The race is on to produce differentiated live content to attract and retain online viewers.
 And platforms like Facebook Live and YouTube Live will see an influx of new users sharing high-quality videos and interacting with audiences.

-A. Today, LiveU provides the technology behind more than 50% of all live news content on television.
+A. Today, LiveU’s broadcasting solutions provide the technology behind more than 50% of all live news content on television.
 Over 2.5 million live sessions are taking place each year – equating to almost 115 Terabytes of live video every month.
 We’ve come a long way and so has technology.
 For example, when we deployed our technology at the 2008 Olympics, most broadcasters still relied on the SAT truck feed to capture and share footage.
 Fast forward to the 2016 Olympic Games, IP bonding has become the standard.
 There is no question that the 2016 Summer Olympics were the most live-streamed games ever with reports that NBC alone delivered almost 3 billion minutes of live streaming.
 We had 75 international broadcasters using 300 units to capture 5,886 hours of video, and 3,758 GB of data transferred.
 As live video continues to draw the audience numbers and social interaction, we foresee the number of live broadcasts growing exponentially.

 A. We’ll continue to see traditional broadcast TV and cable news have a larger presence online.
 It’s evident from the increase in live productions and the viewership numbers at high-profile events like the Olympics, that live streaming for the online market is growing and thriving.
-With our LiveU Solo, the first one-touch live online streaming solution for Facebook Live and other content delivery networks, this brings broadcast quality to live online streaming.
+With our LiveU Solo, the first one-touch live streaming encoder solution for Facebook Live and other content delivery networks, this brings broadcast quality solutions to live online streaming.